nexopos/v3-issues/nexopos-customization.md

 - Have NexoPOS fulfilling your needs as soon as possible
 - Since we're the developpers of NexoPOS, the customization has a better ensurance of compatibility
 - You'll receive a priority support

+### What we're not doing
+Before moving ahead, you might need to read what is not allowed :

+- The customer cannot require a customization to be made before having a licence.
+- You might need to take a look at the demo to have a better understand on how that works and based on that you can request a customization.
+- The price of the customization is NOT included on the price of the licence (purchase code).
+- We do not deliver licences (purchase code) outside from CodeCanyon.
+- We do not (yet) deliver trial licences or trial versions for NexoPOS 3.x
+- A customization request once approved by the customer can't be canceled (refunded)
+- The payment of the customization is entirely paid, unless the payment exceed 200 USD.
+In that case the payment can be made in 2 slices.
+- We're not responsible of the mistakes made by the customer on his explanations.
+- If the customization has already started, a modification on the requirements might be subject to another deal with the customer.
+- We have the discretion to approve or not a modification of the requirements already explained by the customer, while the customization is ongoing.

 ### Contact
 - Email : contact@nexopos.com